CSS-HSCK/Colifry-King/README.md

 If you restart your computer, run the blocker again with administrator rights.

 Only share this program with permission from your school.

+Step-by-step: Create a Scheduled Task to run your blocker on startup with admin rights Open Notepad and paste this PowerShell script:

+powershell
+Copy
+Edit
+$action = New-ScheduledTaskAction -Execute "C:\Users\youruser\OneDrive\Desktop\printer-hostblock\dist\blocker_watchdog.exe"
+$trigger = New-ScheduledTaskTrigger -AtLogOn
+$principal = New-ScheduledTaskPrincipal -UserId "SYSTEM" -RunLevel Highest
+$task = New-ScheduledTask -Action $action -Trigger $trigger -Principal $principal Register-ScheduledTask -TaskName "GameBlocker" -InputObject $task -Force Replace the path in -Execute with the full path to your built EXE file.

+Save the file as create_blocker_task.ps1 (make sure extension is .ps1).

+Run PowerShell as Administrator, then run:

+powershell
+Copy
+Edit
+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser .\create_blocker_task.ps1
+This will create a scheduled task named GameBlocker that runs your blocker EXE as SYSTEM with highest privileges at every logon.